-This policy implements the Indiana University "Statement of Principles on Intellectual Property."
-The policy has five basic elements: definitions, categories of intellectual property, the distribution of revenues, dispute resolution within the university, and implementation.
+The University Policy UA-05 "Intellectual Property Policy" has five basic elements: definitions, categories of intellectual property, the distribution of revenues, dispute resolution within the university, and implementation.
 Under this policy, the primary division of intellectual property is between patentable and copyrightable works.
-Generally speaking, ownership of patentable work is vested in the University.
-Copyrightable works are subdivided into Traditional Works of Scholarship, ownership of which remains with the creator of the work, and University Works, as to which the University retains ownership.
-The revenues from intellectual property owned by the University are distributed according to the formula set out in this policy.
+Generally speaking, ownership of patentable work is vested in the university.
+Copyrightable works are subdivided into Traditional Works of Scholarship, ownership of which remains with the creator of the work, and University Works, as to which the university retains ownership.
+The revenues from intellectual property owned by the university are distributed according to the formula set out in this policy.